Zanzibar Islamists fight police in leader protest - witnesses

 "Our leader, Sheikh Farid, has been missing since Tuesday night and we don't know where he is as we speak," Uamsho secretary Abdallah Saidi told Reuters by telephone.

-"It is very challenging for the police in trying to locate the whereabouts of the missing Uamsho leader, Farid, when we are forced to deploy a lot of our resources to tackle riots," Deputy Zanzibar Director of Criminal Investigations, Yusuf Ilembo, told reporters just outside Stone Town.

-He said police were working with Uamsho leaders in the search for Hadi.
-Uamsho chairman Msellem Ali denied the group's supporters were involved in the violence.
+"The fact that the police have quickly issued a statement denying any information about Sheikh Farid's disappearance is very suspicious and has made us think perhaps they were indeed responsible," he said.

-Zanzibar police commissioner Mussa Ali Mussa earlier said Uamsho supporters had ambushed and hacked to death a policeman as he was walking home from guard duty on Wednesday evening.
+Zanzibar police commissioner Mussa Ali Mussa said police were trying to establish Hadi's whereabouts.

+Mussa also said Uamsho supporters had ambushed and hacked to death a policeman as he was walking home from guard duty on Wednesday evening.
 Saidi denied the group's involvement in the attack.

+"We are not involved in any criminal acts.
+We have all along been law-abiding citizens and leaders of Uamsho have not issued any statement to incite our supporters," he said.

 At least 10 suspects have been arrested in connection with the violence, police spokesman Mohamed Mhina said.